mont127/AArchX/README.md

 > [!WARNING]
-> This project is in BETA do not expect much of it in its current state .
+> This project is in BETA do not expect much of it in its current state.
+(ROSSETA IS STILL NEEDED)

 <p align="center">